 Are You “Chemically Wired” to Gain Weight?

-Impulsive eating and unplanned meals are partially to blame for ADHD’s strong correlatioin with obesity.
+Impulsive or disordered eating and unplanned meals are partially to blame for ADHD’s strong correlation with obesity.
 And then there’s your dopamine-seeking brain, which loves carbs and sugar.
-Learn how to lose weight the ADHD way.
+Learn how to lose weight the ADD way.

-Fleming should know.
-He is among the first scientists to link ADHD and weight gain.
-In a 1990 study of overweight people who seemed unable to shed any pounds, Fleming found that these individuals exhibited “clearly disturbed eating habits, with typically no regularly planned meals or snacks, and an inability to follow dietary plans for any useful length of time.”
+Fleming is among the first scientists to link ADHD and weight gain.
+In the 2002 book Gender Issues and AD/HD: Research, Diagnosis and Treatment (#CommissionsEarned), Fleming references an unpublished pilot study2 of obese clients conducted at the Nutritional Disorders Clinic in 1988-90.
+In studying these individuals, Fleming found that they exhibited “clearly disturbed eating habits, with typically no regularly planned meals or snacks, and an inability to follow dietary plans for any useful length of time.”

 Sounds a lot like ADHD, right?
 Fleming thought so, too.
-And looking deeper, he discovered that the rate of ADHD was, in fact, five to 10 times greater among these overweight individuals than in the general population (30 percent versus 3 to 6 percent).
+And looking deeper, he discovered in a 2005 study3 that the rate of ADHD was, in fact, five to 10 times greater among these overweight individuals than in the general population (30 percent versus 3 to 6 percent).